Phase Space Electronic Structure Theory: From Diatomic Lambda-Doubling to Macroscopic Einstein-de Haas

-Eqs.~\ref{Eq:E2_PT}-\ref{Eq:pt_parameter} above represent the standard, perturbative approach to $\Lambda$-doubling that one finds in the literature.
-We would now like to show that this result can also be recapitulated quite naturally (and without a sum over states) using PS theory; moreover, the PS approach is not based on perturbation theory.
+\subparagraph{A 1D Model Hamiltonian Compatible with Phase Space Electronic Structure Theory} Eqs.~\ref{Eq:E2_PT}-\ref{Eq:pt_parameter} above represent the standard, perturbative approach to $\Lambda$-doubling that one finds in the literature.
+We would now like to show that this result can also be recapitulated quite naturally (and without a sum over states) using PS theory; the PS approach is not based on perturbation theory.

 In line with Sec. \ref{sec-rot_app} above, the simplest model Hamiltonian that can capture coupled nuclear rotation-electronic effects is a standard rigid rotor that can be rotated with angle $\theta$ around one axis (hereby the name ``1D'' model).
 We let $\theta$ be the rotational angle of interest and we imagine that there are two electronic states of interest (as in the case of NO described above in Fig.~\ref{fig:well}) with $\pm \alpha$ total electronic angular momentum.
 In the spirit of Eq. \ref{eq:def:PiA}, the kinetic momentum is $\frac{\hbar}{i}\frac{\partial}{\partial \theta} \pm \alpha$, which leads to the following (trivially separable) Schrodinger equation: